Joe12387/detectIncognito/README.md

 # detectIncognito.js
-detectIncognito.js can be used to detect private browsing modes on most modern browsers, as of November 2021.
+detectIncognito.js can be used to detect private browsing modes on most modern browsers, as of December 2021.

  * Detects Incognito mode on Google Chrome
  * Detects Private Windows on Safari for macOS